shreeve/pico-usb/rp2040-usb.md

 self-clocking signal, which allows USB to be a relatively simple and cost-effective interface.

+### Packets

+The smallest useful unit of data in USB is known as a packet, which has three
+components:

+1) Begins with a Start of Packet (SOP) sequence
+2) Data component, which depends on the type of packet
+3) Ends with an End of Packet (EOP) sequence

+Each packet begins with a Start of Packet (SOP) sequence.
+This means the line state goes from idle to SE0 for two bit times, then to a J state (idle) for 1 bit time, and is then followed by the 8 bit sequence "KJKJKJKK" (known as the SYNC).
+The bits comprising the data component of a packet depending on the type of packet.
+Once complete, the End of Packet (EOP) sequence indicates the packet is now complete.
+An "ACK" packet is shown below:

 ## `RP2040:` USB Controller

 ### Memory Layout